 Al Nap

 With AI Nap, the system can continue running at minimum power and noise when you are temporarily away.
 To wake the system and return to the OS environment, simply click the mouse or press a key.
-See pages 3-4 and 3-9 for details

-ASUS Advanced Q-Fan
+Q-Fan